Mswethalakshmi/health-care/README.md

 Monetary quantitative c.c. blood Input 250 12500 1378.68 1459.83
 Time quantitative Months Input 2.27 98.3 34.42 24.32
 Whether he/she donated blood in March 2007 binary 1=yes 0=no Output 0 1 1 (24%) 0 (76%)

+# objective
+Set up the project environment with necessary libraries.

+Load the dataset into a DataFrame.

+Preview the initial entries of the dataset.

+Preview the final entries of the dataset.

+Get an overview of the dataset's structure

+Check the dimensions of the dataset

+Checking for Missing Values:
+Identify and handle missing data

+Checking for Duplicated Values:
+Detect and remove duplicate entries

+Confirm the data types of each column

+Compute descriptive statistics

+Exploratory Data Analysis and Visualization with Seaborn:

+Visualize data to uncover patterns and insights

+Prepare the data for model training and evaluation

+Train a model and evaluate its performance